zylx0532/pasztor.at/privacy.md

 ## About Google Analytics

-Google Analytics collects data on the visitors of this site, most importantly, which pages are viewed on the page, what the source of the traffic is, and what kind of device you are using.
+Google Analytics collects data on the visitors of this site, which pages are viewed on the page, what the source of the traffic is, and what kind of device you are using.
 Google Analytics does not store your IP address and the page owner only gets access to an aggregate view of the data.

 ## About embedded content